SamBaS: Sampling-Based Stochastic Block Partitioning: Introduction

 Several attempts have been made to improve the runtime of the SBP algorithm, including via graph streaming~\cite{Uppal2018FastGraphs} and distributed processing on computational clusters~\cite{Uppal2017ScalablePartition}.
 The streaming approach seeks to speed up community detection by streaming the graph in batches.
-Our approach complements the above by focusing on data reduction for accelerating SBP.
-Combining our approach with either of the above approaches would lead to further speedup gains.
+Our sampling approach, which was prototyped in~\cite{Wanye2019FastSampling}, complements the above by focusing on data reduction for accelerating SBP.
+Combining our approach with either of the above would lead to further speedup gains.

-Our proposed data-sampling approach for accelerating SBP and, in turn, community detection in general, has been shown to work well on synthetically generated graphs~\cite{Wanye2019FastSampling}.
-However, these prior results show performance variations on different graph inputs, variations that have not yet been explainable.
-Additionally, our approach has not been tested on real-world data.
-In this manuscript, we tackle both of these issues.
-That is, we conduct several experiments on synthetic graphs generated in a manner that allows us to study the effects of several graph parameters on the performance of our approach, and we evaluate our approach on many real-world web graphs.
-Although we use SBP exclusively in this work due to its aforementioned strengths, we stress that our approach can be easily utilized to accelerate any community detection algorithm.